Addiction Recovery & Aftercare: Programs, Activities & Support Groups

 Should I Get a Sponsor?

-If you are attending 12-step meetings, such as Alcoholics Anonymous or Narcotics Anonymous, you will be encouraged to find a sponsor.
-A sponsor is a more experienced member of the recovery community who shares their experience and provides guidance to another person who is trying to get or stay sober through AA.
-Typically it is recommended to find a sponsor who has at least 1 year of sobriety and is someone with whom you can relate to and feel comfortable.6
+Generally speaking, the 12-Step approach encourages getting a sponsor.
+A sponsor is a more experienced member of the recovery community who shares their experience and provides guidance to another person who is trying to get or stay sober through the 12-Step program.
+Typically, it is recommended that individuals find a relatable sponsor who seems compatible and is successfully using the program in their everyday life.12

 • Presenting a good example of sobriety.